Relief for Seasonal Allergies

 Solutions – getting to the root: What can you do to reduce or eliminate your seasonal allergies for good?

 - Probiotics: Clearly there are multiple studies that show how probiotics can help prevent and alleviate seasonal allergy symptoms (2, 3, 5, 6).
 Probiotics boost the immune system and help to populate the gut with good bacteria.
 There are various strains that show up in research; most of them are strains of lactobacillus and/or bifidobacterium.
 A professional-grade multi-strain lacto/bifido blend probiotic of at least 15 billion CFU (preferably 25-100 billion for a time when working on a root causes of allergies) can be helpful.
-You can order professional grade probiotics here (we like Ortho Biotic 100 if you want to try a product with 100 billion CFU that is also multi-strain)
+(We like Ortho Biotic 100 if you want to try a product with 100 billion CFU that is also multi-strain)

 - Heal the gut: The health of the gut microbiome is now known to be associated with good health.
 Poor gut health is linked to so many conditions and diseases.
 Again, given that 70-80% of the immune system resides in the gut, this makes perfect sense.
 Find out if you have any gut infections or overgrowths (SIBO, parasites, candida, dysbiosis, leaky gut or others).
 A SIBO lactulose breath test (be sure it is 3 hour and measures hydrogen and methane) together with a stool test like the GI-MAP or a CDSA with Parasitology will help to rule out many gut conditions as well as show what strains of bacteria and how many are in your gut.
 Once armed with this information, you can implement targeted therapeutic approaches to improve your gut health.
 Working on gut health will improve your reaction to seasonal allergies.
 To work with a functional medicine doctor and get comprehensive testing for gut health, click here to book a free 15-minute discovery call to answer any questions and give you the opportunity to schedule with one of the functional medicine doctors in our clinic.
 We consult with clients world-wide.